Whess Harman

-Whess Harman is a Canadian artist and curator based in Vancouver, British Columbia.
+Whess Harman (born 1990) is a multidisciplinary Indigenous artist, curator, writer, and activist based in Vancouver, British Columbia.

 Biography

-Whess Harman is a trans/non-binary person from the Carrier Wit'at Nation (known under Canadian government as part of the Lake Babine Nation), born in what is known as Prince Rupert, BC.
-In 2014, Harman obtained a Bachelor of Fine Arts from Emily Carr University of Art and Design.
+Whess Harman (he/they) was born in Prince Rupert, British Columbia and is a member of the Carrier Wit'at Nation (known under the Canadian government as part of the Lake Babine Nation).
+In 2014, he obtained a Bachelor of Fine Arts in Visual Arts from Emily Carr University of Art and Design.
+From January 2021 to March 2025, Harman was grunt gallery's curator, having previously worked there as curatorial assistant.